mananmadan/Ontology-Based-Concept-Similarity/README.md

-The main aim of this project is to form a knowledge graph from a given set of materials to identify concept similarity between different words from that set of materials
+The main aim of this project is to form a knowledge graph from a given text corpus.

-According to the done research it can be done in the following way

-Our first step should be to make an ontology from the given materials --> and then decide upon it's matching strategies

-The ontology graph (knowledge graph ) can be made using 3 things of each word:

-1. hyponyms
-2. synonyms
-3.  named individuals

-Can be done using :
-1> nltk

-and then we have to define different matching strategies which can be used:
+We want to achieve this task for the paper we are writing.

+knowledge graph can be build in two ways

+1. We can use already available tools like wikidata which consists of huge data for the knowledge graphs

+2. We can build our own tools

+The second method might take time but it is more helpful as it will be able to form knowledge graph using the data we provide. whereas with wikidata we will have to consider single instances of words in our text and hence then form knowledge graphs which is not helpful.

+Process of creating the tool:

-1. direct matching strategy
+1.
-2. other customised matching strategy

-Search a way for find all of the three things that are required for creating ontology(current task)

-tools that can be used :

-1> nltk and wordnet
-2> wikidata